bmac/aircheck/README.md

 aircheck
 =======

-Audio sharing webapp built on WebRTC.
+Audio sharing webapp built on WebRTC and emberjs.

 ## Setup